 2. Site Examination Request

 To initiate the examination process, the applicant must submit a Request for Site Examination form for each candidate variety.
 The request is due in the PBRO by the beginning of May for examinations required between June 1st and September 30th.
 For species requiring one growing cycle of comparative tests and trials, the site examination request should be submitted to the PBRO prior to that cycle.
 For species requiring two growing cycles of comparative tests and trials, the site examination request should be submitted to the PBRO prior to the second growing cycle of trials.
-Generally, asexually reproduced species require one growing cycle of trials while seed reproduced and woody species require two growing cycles of trials.
+Generally, asexually reproduced species require one growing cycle of trials while seed reproduced species require two growing cycles of trials.
 If the applicant is unsure of the number of years of trials required, he/she may refer to the specific protocols section of the relevant TG for the species in question, or call the PBRO.